 Travall is so confident with the guard that they offer a lifetime guarantee against any manufacturing defects, so if anything does go wrong you're covered.

 One issue is that the guard doesn't cover the entirety of the back seats.
 My dog is very needy, so when he realised he wouldn't be able to jump over the seats and distract me as usual, he wasn't a happy chappy.
 After trying unsuccessfully to force his face through the mesh, he started to scratch at the unprotected section of the rear seats, which wasn't ideal.

 He did stop after a while, mostly because he tired himself out.
-But if you do have a dog that's likely to do this then it's something to bare in mind, especially before forking out over £100.
+But if you do have a dog that's likely to do this then it's something to bear in mind, especially before forking out over £100.

 Should I buy one?